quickwit-oss/quickwit/docs/reference/rest-api.md

 | **format**                | `Enum`               | The output format.
 Allowed values are "json" or "prettyjson"                                               | `prettyjson`                                                                                    |
 | **aggs**               | `JSON`               | The aggregations request.
 See the [aggregations doc](aggregation.md) for supported aggregations.      |

-:::warning
+:::info
 The `start_timestamp` and `end_timestamp` should be specified in seconds regardless of the timestamp field precision.
-The timestamp field precision only affects the way it's stored as fast-fields, whereas the document filtering is always performed in seconds.
 :::

 #### Response